Industry Insights

 Turnaround Time and the Pressure Agents Manage

-Turnaround time — how quickly a supplier responds with proposals, budgets or options — is critical.
-Fast responses maintain momentum and client engagement; slow responses create doubt and frustration.
+Turnaround time — how quickly a supplier responds with proposals, budgets or alternative options — is critical.

 Closing Observation

 Pricing clarity, proper comparisons and timely responses are often invisible to clients but make a major difference in the success of an itinerary.
-Agents who understand and leverage these elements can deliver smoother operations, confident advice and a stronger client experience.
+Agents and suppliers who understand and leverage these elements can deliver smoother operations, confident advice and a stronger client experience.

 Why DMC Structure and Supplier Coverage Matter in the Balearic